-Mdm Lim Fong Li Janet is the Chief Executive Officer ("CEO") of our Group and a member of the Nominating Committee.
+Mdm Lim Fong Li Janet is the Executive Director and Chief Executive Officer ("CEO") of our Group.
 Assisted by the Group Chief Financial Officer, she oversees day-to-day operations, finance and general management of our Group.
-Mdm Janet was first appointed to the Board on 28 April 2000 and last re-elected on 28 October 2021.
-She will be standing for re-election in the upcoming AGM and her present and past years' directorships can be found in the section titled "Additional Information on Directors
+Mdm Janet was first appointed to the Board on 28 April 2000.